We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Making your own enema to relieve constipation requires certain ingredients and clean, sanitized tools.
 For some people, enemas may cause side effects, including nausea and dehydration.

-Typically, an enema is given to help treat constipation.
-First, a small bottle or container is filled with a safe fluid, such as or a .
-Then the fluid is gently squired it into the rectum with a clean nozzle.
+Then the fluid is gently squirted into the rectum with a clean nozzle.
 This directs the solution into the bowels to clear hard or impacted poop.

 It’s not difficult to make your own enema at home.
-All you need is a safe fluid and the right tools.
+All you need is a specific enema recipe from your healthcare provider, a safe fluid, and the right tools.